bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 Stream Processing Systems are widely used in the modern world.
 There are a lot of cases where developers should use stream processing systems.
 All those cases are usually involve large data streams which can not be handled by single computer effectively, specific requirements applied to computations like processing idempotence, exactly-once processing and predictable behaviour in case of crashes.
 Every stream processing platform is a framework which enforces certain code restrictions guaranteeng that the processing is stable and results are reproduceable if a developer follows the restrictions.

-There are many systems which can compete today -- Apache Spark, Apache Kafka, Apache Flink, Apache Storm.
+There are many systems which can compete today - Apache Spark, Apache Kafka, Apache Flink, Apache Storm are the most famous.
+Every system has its own strenghts and weaknesses, making it better or worse for certain cases.
+SJ-Platform also has such features.
+But we developed it to be universal and convinient for broad range of tasks.
+We hope the features of SJ-Platform make developers solve and support tasks faster and system engineers operate clusters easily.

 What can Stream Juggler Do?
 -------------------------------